March 18, 2019

 Accepted consortium students are required to register for the main conference by the early-bird date (student rate).
 There is no charge for the consortium.
-Meals and one night accommodation on 9 July 2019, as well as transportation to the Conference Welcome Dinner on the evening of 9 July 2019 will be provided.
+Dinner and one night accommodation on 8 July 2019, breakfast and lunch on 9 July 2019, as well as transportation to the Conference Welcome Dinner on the evening of 9 July 2019 will be provided.
+The accommodation on July 8 2019 will be arranged at Citadines Xingqing Palace Xi'an, which is 10 mins walk to Doctoral Consortium venue in Xi'an Jiaotong University.
+More hotel information can be found here.
 Participants will need to arrange their own transportation to the Doctoral Consortium site, as well as expenses outside of (not covered in) the Doctoral Consortium.

 More detailed information about the consortium will be provided on acceptance.

 Please contact with the Consortium Co-Chairs with questions.
 You should submit your proposal and nomination form by email to email@example.com.

 Choon Ling Sia, City University of Hong Kong, China

 Associate Professor Gordon Gao, University of Maryland College Park